Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2023 shows income in Eastwood is above national average.
-Median income is $47,111 and average income stands at $72,261.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that income in Eastwood is above the national average.
+The median income is $47,111 and the average income is $72,261.
 This contrasts with Greater Sydney's median income of $60,817 and average income of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $51,285 (median) and $78,663 (average) as of September 2025.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Eastwood would be approximately $51,285 (median) and $78,663 (average) as of September 2025.
 Census 2021 income data shows household income ranks at the 62nd percentile ($1,945 weekly), while personal income sits at the 40th percentile.
-The data shows the $1,500 - 2,999 earnings band captures 30.5% of the community (6,075 individuals).
-High housing costs consume 18.6% of income, disposable income ranks at the 58th percentile and SEIFA income ranking places Eastwood in the 8th decile.
+The data shows that 30.5% of the community earns between $1,500 and 2,999 (6,078 individuals), mirroring regional levels where 30.9% occupy this bracket.
+High housing costs consume 18.6% of income, but strong earnings still place disposable income at the 58th percentile.
+The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income